-- You should provide your manager with an appointment and/or treatment schedule within 2 weeks.
-While not required, it is requested that you consider the business needs of the department when scheduling appointments or treatments.
+- Provide your manager with an appointment and/or treatment schedule within 2 weeks.
+Consider the business needs of the department when scheduling appointments or treatments.
 Your manager may ask you to reschedule due to the business needs of the department.
 However, rescheduling should not interfere with medical care.

-- If you request intermittent or reduced schedule leave, the institution may arrange a transfer to an equivalent position in another department that better accommodates your leave in an effort to limit negatively impacting the operational needs of the department.
+- If you request an intermittent or reduced schedule leave, the institution may transfer you to an equivalent position in another department that better accommodates your needs.
+This option may be taken to limit the negative impact the operational needs of the department.

-Requests for intermittent or reduced schedule leave for the birth, adoption, foster care or surrogacy placement of a child as opposed to continuous leave are not an entitlement and are subject to the approval of your manager.
+Requests for intermittent or reduced schedule leave instead of continuous leave is not an entitlement and is subject to the approval of your manager.
 The manager must email an acknowledgement and authorization to the HR Leave Center in order for the request to be approved.

-If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption, foster or surrogacy placement date.
-You must work with your manager to determine the intermittent schedule in advance of taking the leave.
+If intermittent leave is approved for this reason, the approved leave must be used within 12 months from the birth, adoption, foster placement or surrogacy date.
+You must work with your manager to determine the intermittent schedule before taking the leave.
 While managers do not have the authority to approve or deny the overall FML request, they do have the discretion to determine if the requested intermittent schedule fits the operational needs of the department.

 Reporting and Using Intermittent or Reduced Schedule FML

-- The birth mother may only use sick leave/Extended Illness Bank (EIB) time during the disability period.
+- Parents may only use Extended Illness Bank (EIB) or sick leave time during the recovery period.

-- For a non-cesarean section birth, the birth mother may use up to a maximum of 6 weeks of EIB or Sick Leave from the date of delivery.
+- For a non-cesarean section birth, parents may use up to a maximum of 6 weeks of EIB or sick leave from the date of admission.

-- For a cesarean section birth, the birth mother may use up to a maximum of 8 weeks EIB or Sick Leave from the date of delivery.
+- For a cesarean section birth, the parents may use up to a maximum of 8 weeks EIB or sick leave from the date of delivery.

-- A request (birth mother or spouse) for FML due to a health condition during pregnancy is treated the same as for any other health condition.
+- A request (from the birth mother or spouse) for FML due to a health condition during pregnancy is treated the same as for any other FML request.

-Employees (not educational appointees and trainees) may use EIB leave in conjunction with FML when a child under the age of three is adopted regardless of whether the child is actually sick at the time of adoption.
+Employees may use EIB or sick leave in conjunction with FML when a child under the age of three is adopted regardless of whether the child is sick at the time of adoption or placement.

-You are required to use all accumulated applicable accrued leave before going on leave without pay.1 Available Compensatory leave will also run concurrently with FML and be used prior to going on leave without pay unless you specifically request that Compensatory leave not be used.
-Use of accrued leave is optional if you are eligible for Workers’ Compensation insurance benefits while on FML.
+You are required to use all accumulated applicable accrued leave before going on leave without pay.1 Use of accrued leave is optional if you are eligible for Workers’ Compensation insurance benefits while on FML.
 Workers’ Compensation Insurance Policy (UTMDACC Institutional Policy # ADM0276).

-Once you begin a leave of absence, any leave accrued during the leave period will not be available for use until you return to work.
-For any full months of unpaid leave, you are not eligible to receive any leave accruals for those unpaid months.
+Once you begin a leave of absence, accrued during the leave period will not be available for use until you return to work.
+For any full months of leave without pay, you are not eligible to receive any leave accrued time for those unpaid months.